botpress/botpress-examples/hello-world-bot/README.md

 ### 5. Start

-Once you have everything installed, you can start your bot and see what have been installed on it.
+Once you have everything is installed, you can start your bot and see what have been installed on it.

 ```
 botpress start
 ```

-Go to http://localhost:3000 and from there you can install other modules if you want to, but for this tutorial we only need `botpress-messenger` which is supposed to be already installed.
+Go to **http://localhost:3000** and from there you can install other modules if you want to, but for this tutorial we only need `botpress-messenger` which is supposed to be already installed.

 ### 6. Configure Messenger connexion settings